redox-os/website/content/news/rsoc-2025-fdtbl.md

 # Implementing Bulk FD Passing and Separating File Tables
 After the UDS implementation, I have also worked on implementing bulk FD passing and separating file tables in Redox OS.
 Bulk FD passing is a feature that allows processes to send multiple FDs in a single operation, which is particularly useful for applications like UDS that need to share multiple resources efficiently.
-Separating file tables means that dividing the number space of file descriptors to the upper and posix(lower) space, which allows invisible FDs such as those for redox\_rt.
+Separating file tables means that separating the file descriptor number space into upper and POSIX (lower) regions, which enables invisible FDs such as those for redox\_rt.

 ## Bulk FD Passing
 The current `sendfd` and `named dup` mechanism in Redox OS allows processes to send a single fd to another process.
 However, some programs, such as UDS's `sendmsg` and `recvmsg`, need to send multiple FDs.
-Currently, they have to call `sendfd` multiple times, which is inefficient and can lead to performance issues.
+Currently, they have to call `sendfd` multiple times.
+This is inefficient and can create performance bottlenecks.
 To address this, I have implemented bulk FD passing with `SYS_CALL`.
 The `SYS_CALL` interface is a powerful mechanism in Redox OS that allows processes to communicate with schemes using a single syscall.
 It is flexible enough to handle bulk FD passing.
 The new `CallFlags::FD` flag allows kernel handles to distinguish between normal data and FDs.
 When this flag is set, the kernel knows that the request is a bulk FD passing request.